buraglio/resume/Nick-Buraglio-Resume.md

 ### Experience

+#### Co-Chair IETF IPv6 Operations working group 2023 - Present

+- Co-chair the operational IPv6 working group for the Internet Engineering Task Force.
+Solicit input from network operators and users to identify operational issues with IPv6 networks, and determine solutions or workarounds to those issues.
+Solicit discussion and documentation of the issues and opportunities in IPv6-only operation, and of the resulting innovations.
+Full Charter can be found [https://datatracker.ietf.org/doc/charter-ietf-v6ops/](here).

 #### Network Engineer, Planning and Architecture Group, Energy Sciences Network (ESnet) - 2013 - Present

 - Member of a distributed team responsible for all aspects of an